-General Information 1.
+1. General Information

-The Company is registered in England and Wales under number 12938740 pursuant to the Companies Act 2006 and its registered office Link Company Matters Limited 6th Floor, 65 Gresham Street, London, United Kingdom, EC2V 7NQ.
+The Company is registered in England and Wales under number 12938740 pursuant to the Companies Act 2006 and its registered office is Central Square, 29 Wellington Street, Leeds, United Kingdom, LS1 4DL.

-The Company was incorporated on 8 October 2020 and is a Public Limited Company and the ultimate controlling party of the Group.
-The Company's ordinary shares were first admitted to the premium segment of the Financial Conduct Authority's Official List and to trading on the Main Market of the London Stock Exchange under the ticker DORE on 10 December 2020.
+The Company was incorporated on 8 October 2020 and is a Public Limited Company and the ultimate controlling party of the group.
+The Company's ordinary shares were first admitted to the premium segment of the Financial Conduct Authority's Official List (now the FCA's closed-ended investment funds category) and to trading on the Main Market of the London Stock Exchange under the ticker DORE on 10 December 2020.

-The audited financial statements of the Company (the "financial statements") are for the period from 1 January 2023 to 31 December 2023 and comprise only the results of the Company, as all of its subsidiaries are measured at fair value in line with IFRS 10 as disclosed in note 2.
+The audited financial statements of the Company (the "financial statements") are for the period from 1 January 2024 to 31 December 2024 and comprise only the results of the Company, as all of its subsidiaries are measured at fair value in line with IFRS 10 as disclosed in note 2.